oygx210/ANDY/README.md

 Next Update (Expected before April 23th) Preview:

-Faster Symbolic Modeling - No longer not require the matlab 'simplify' function during the generation of dynamics, which greatly reduced calculation time and improves system.
+1. Add new coding notion that no longer require the matlab 'simplify' function during the generation of dynamics, which greatly reduced calculation time and improves system.

-Add Example of a Float Based 3D Quadruped Model.
+3. Add Example of a Float Based 3D Quadruped Model.